-This might have the effect of increasing the total number of data points you might be wanting to plot depending on the number of point loads you hace, or the number of data points when say compared to the shear resulting from a UDL type of loading.
+This might have the effect of increasing the total number of data points you might be wanting to plot depending on the number of point loads you have, or the number of data points when say compared to the shear resulting from a UDL type of loading.

-If you’re dealing with a dynamic amount of data, say that which might be returned from a dynamic array via a user defined function or formula, then there is a way to have the plotted data range expand and contract to take account of the ‘length’ of the data.
+If you’re dealing with a dynamic amount of data, say that which might be returned from a dynamic array via a user-defined function or formula, then there is a way to have the plotted data range expand and contract to take account of the ‘length’ of the data.
 It’s just not that obvious to be honest (Excel being Excel), but it can be done relatively easily.
 This post shows you how.

-So, what’s the key here, well you need to define some named ranges that give the scope of your data you want to plot.
+So, what’s the key here, well you need to define some named ranges that give the scope of the data you want to plot.
 For the purposes of this example, we will assume an XY scatter chart as it’s the most useful for representing a drawing of something like a circle.
 So let’s say we have a simple function that returns some geometry that describes a circle, and this is driven by an input for a number of segments which effectively gives the number of points we’re plotting around the circle.
-As you can see below this user defined function is returning a dynamic array by the faint blue outline around the returned data when we change the number of segments: –
+As you can see below this user-defined function is returning a dynamic array by the faint blue outline around the returned data when we change the number of segments: –

 So firstly, we need to define some named ranges for the X and Y data ranges so we can utilise these named ranges in the chart X and Y values definitions.
 To do this we open up our Name Manager using the ribbon or CTRL+F3 shortcut: –

 Click new, and the following window will open, here we define the range we want to refer to X and Y values.